-If your unit does not contain any generator of electrotherapy, the therapy parameters manual settings screen displays the button with electro.
-Pressing this button enables you to connect one pole of electrotherapy from the external connector to the case of the ultrasound head and perform combined therapy.
-For information about the configuration of output connectors and interconnection of units, see the BTL-4000 Topline Series User's Manual.
-If your device contains an electrotherapy generator, this button is not displayed and one pole of electrotherapy is automatically connected to the case of the head after starting the combined therapy.
+.
+If your unit does not contain any generator of electrotherapy, the therapy parameters manual settings screen displays button with electro.
+Pressing of this button enables to connect one pole of electrotherapy from the external connector to the case of the ultrasound head and perform combined therapy For information about configuration of output connectors and interconnection of units see the BTL-5000 Series User's Manual.
+If your device contains an electrotherapy generator this button is not displayed and one pole of electrotherapy is automatically connected to the case of the head after starting the combined therapy.